High-throughput ab initio reaction mechanism exploration in the cloud with automated multi-reference validation: Results

 \subsection{Reaction network}

-The initial stage of the reaction network explorations yielded the minimal expected catalytic cycle for both \textit{R} and \textit{S} enantiomer of 1-phenylethanol.
+The initial stage of the reaction network explorations yielded the minimal expected catalytic cycle for both \textit{(R)} and \textit{(S)} enantiomer of 1-phenylethanol.
 According to the DFT calculations, the energetics for the two paths are not exactly the same.
 For the \textit{(S)} enantiomer, the barrier is 0.8\,kJ/mol and the reaction energy is $-$7.2\,kJ/mol, whereas for the \textit{(R)} enantiomer, the barrier is 0.9\,kJ/mol and the reaction energy is $-$15.7\,kJ/mol.
 The reason for this difference can be found in slightly different structures obtained: The stereoisomers of the products differ by 2\,kJ/mol, whereas this difference amounts to 6.5\,kJ/mol for the reactants; this is mostly due to a slightly different positioning of the two PH$_2$ ligands, which are closer to the substrate in the case of the less stable reactant stereoisomer.

 The catalytic cycle shown in Figure~\ref{fig:ath_cycle_lewis} can be mapped onto a chemical reaction network graph; this graph is the result of the initial exploration phase.
 This minimal view of the reaction network graph is shown in Figure~\ref{fig:network_cycle}.
 The top center compound is the non-loaded catalyst; the chain of reactions down the center of the graph represent the steps required to load the catalyst with the substrate.
+The term 'flask' is used as we have defined it in previous work\cite{Simm2017,unsleber2022}.
+We note that, in this particular case, only flasks of associated complexes of up to two molecules were set up.
 The reaction chains on the left and right hand side represent the steps required to generate the \textit{(S)} and \textit{(R)} stereoisomers of the resulting product.
 The view is arranged to fit the one of Figure~\ref{fig:ath_cycle_lewis}.
 This small network represents those nodes/compounds that we would expect to be inspected by a manual exploration.

 The AutoRXN workflow was then employed to generate further nodes in the reaction network.
 Since we limited the run time to several months, the resulting network features more details, but cannot be considered complete or exhaustively explored (as discussed above).
 When the reaction network exploration was stopped, a total of 540 reactions and 2227 elementary steps were discovered.
 Accordingly, the distribution of side reactions found across the initial cycle does not reflect an equal level of depth for all nodes of the minimal cycle.
 However, the results obtained already indicate the depth that can and should be achieved in computational campaigns that aim at the elucidation of a complete picture of the reactivity of a catalyst.